filcher2011/Maclar/README.md

 - [Project support](#About)

 # About
 Maclar - This is a browser that wants you to comfortably spend time on the Internet.
 Without advertising and any statistics for companies.
+Maclar was created by filcher in 2025 for Windows, Linux and Mac operating systems.